-Blonski, Ockenfels and Spagnolo (2011) assumes that play will always correspond to an equilibrium of the repeated game, and that there is a functional form that determines which equilibria are possible for each parameter configuration.
-It then uses five axioms on this functional form to conclude all players will defect if $\Delta^{RD}$ is negative.
-Blonski and Spagnolo (2015) shows that the sign of $\Delta^{RD}$ corresponds to whether Grim is risk dominant in a 2x2 matrix game with the strategies Grim and Always Defect, and also refines the prediction that players will cooperate to a prediction of which cooperative strategies the players will use.
-Chassang (2010) shows that the risk-dominance threshold characterizes the limits of equilibria of incomplete-information repeated games with an exit option.
-Because players know each other's equilibrium strategies, and have the option of leaving a match early, the setting is rather different than the one we study here.
+Blonski, Ockenfels, and Spagnolo (2011) assumes that play will always correspond to an equilibrium of the repeated game, and that there is a functional form that determines which equilibria are possible for each parameter configuration.
+It then uses five axioms on this functional form6 to conclude all players will defect if Δ^{RD} is negative.
+Blonski and Spagnolo (2015) shows that the sign of Δ^{RD} corresponds to whether Grim is risk dominant in a 2x2 matrix game with the strategies Grim and Always Defect, and refines the prediction that players will cooperate to a prediction of which cooperative strategies the players will use.
+Chassang, 2010 shows that the riskdominance threshold characterizes the limits of equilibria of incomplete-information repeated games with an exit option.
+Because players know each other's equilibrium when the supergames are longer.